rcardin/rcardin.github.io/_posts/2015-07-03-the-good-the-bad-and-the-singleton.markdown

 1. *Reduced name space*: the Singleton avoids polluting the namespace with global variables that store sole instances (so C++ style...or Javascript anyone?).
-2. *Permits refinement of operations and representation*: a Singleton may be subclasses and it's easy to configure the application with an instance of this extended class.
+2. *Permits refinement of operations and representation*: a Singleton may be subclassed and it's easy to configure the application with an instance of this extended class.
 3. *More flexible than class operations*: has this sentence to be commented?